How to Crochet a Raglan Sweater That Actually Fits You

 2. Worsted Weight Yarns

-Worsted weight is the most common choice for a crochet raglan sweater because it works up quickly and is widely available.
+Worsted weight is the most common choice for a raglan sweater because it works up quickly and is widely available.
 It creates a warmer, denser fabric ideal for fall and winter garments.

 3. Budget-Friendly Options